Largo Winch: Video games

+Largo Winch .// Commando SAR is an action-adventure game released in 2002 by Rebellion Developments for PlayStation 1.
+It's a third-person stealth game.
+The plot follows Largo Winch as he dismantles a cabal of commandos conspiring against Winch's financial empire.
+Unlike Empire Under Threat, this game got a USA release.

 Film

-A film, written and directed by Jérôme Salle and starring Tomer Sisley as Largo Winch, was released in France on December 17, 2008, loosely adapting the first two issues with elements of the next two.
+A first film, written and directed by Jérôme Salle and starring Tomer Sisley as Largo Winch, was released in France on December 17, 2008, loosely adapting the first two issues with elements of the next two.

 A sequel, also by Salle, was released in 2011.
 Not adapting a particular storyline, it drew inspiration from the events of the fifth and six issues to create a new story.
 A third film is in the works, based on issues 13 and 14, without the involvement of Salle and Sisley but with a screenplay by series creator Jean Van Hamme himself, who'd been critical of the past films, and of Salle in particular.